qtile/qtile/docs/manual/commands/index.rst

-If you just want to script your Qtile window manager the above information, in addition to the documentation on the :doc:`various scripting commands<manual/ref/commands>` should be enough to get started.
+If you just want to script your Qtile window manager the above information, in addition to the documentation on the :doc:`various scripting commands </manual/ref/commands>` should be enough to get started.
 To develop the Qtile manager itself, we can dig into how Qtile represents these objects, which will lead to the way the commands are dispatched.

 All of the configured objects setup by Qtile are ``CommandObject`` subclasses.
 These objects are so named because we can issue commands against them using the